 The Bachelor of Design degree will give you the knowledge, skills and professional attributes you need to thrive in a rapidly changing world.
-You will work in a future-focused, collaborative, studio-based environment integrating key design specialisations including graphics, objects, 3D visualisation, textiles, interaction and experience design.
+You will work in a future-focused, collaborative, studio-based environment integrating key design specialisations including graphics, object, 3D visualisation, textiles, interaction and experience design.
 You will build experience in established, new and emerging technologies both digital and analogue as well as develop the skills and capacity for design thinking, social innovation and entrepreneurship.

 The Bachelor of Design degree will provide you with a design education that is future-focused, studio-based and research-led.
 We produce graduates who are both versatile and adventurous.
 You will be equipped with the knowledge, skills and attributes you need to understand how design-led solutions assist people to perform at their best in agile and rapidly changing environments.